dragoshr1234/dwm_alpine/README.md

 Installation steps:
 Clone this repo, go to dwm folder, and sudo or doas type: sh dwm_setup.sh.
-If you're planning to build it from source, just install build-base libxinerama-dev, libxft-dev libx11-dev and imlib2-dev in order to build it.
+Then you have to build it from source.
+Install build-base libxinerama-dev, libxft-dev libx11-dev and imlib2-dev in order to build it.
 Remember, all my dot files are under dwm folder.
 You can setup xorg with doas/sudo setup-xorg-base.
 MAKE SURE TO HAVE INSTALLED ALL THE DEPENDENCIES, OTHERWISE YOUR DWM IS UNLIKELY NOT WORKING.